 Are You Automatically Eligible Once You Turn 65?

 Age alone does not qualify you for Medicare.
 First, you must be either a natural-born American citizen or a permanent, legal resident who has lived here for at least five years.
 In addition, either you or your spouse must have worked and paid into Social Security for at least 10 years, which earns you the 40 credits necessary to receive Medicare Part A without paying a premium.

 You may enroll in Medicare without having 40 credits, but you pay a premium based on the number of credits you have.
-Your Part A premium is $240 per month if you have between 30 and 39 credits.
+In 2019, your Part A premium is $240 per month if you have between 30 and 39 credits.
 If you have fewer than 30 credits, your premium is $437 per month.

 How Do You Get Started?

 The first thing you need to do is familiarize yourself with Medicare and decide which services will work best for your medical needs and budget.